Río de la Plata (Puerto Rico): History

-The river is referenced on the anthem of the town of Toa Baja.

 Hurricane Maria

 The river, which runs through the heart of Comerio, rose more than 11 ft on September 20, 2017 (Hurricane Maria) causing major flooding and irreparable destruction to areas along the river.
 It destroyed the school, the police station, countless homes and businesses in Comerio, and other municipalities along the river.

 Flood control project

 In mid 2018, the United States Army Corps of Engineers announced it would be undertaking a major flood control project of the river basin, with a $500 million budget.
 By mid 2019, a project by the USACE to mitigate the flooding risk to Toa Baja by The Plata River had not yet begun.